-Case Western Reserve University students, staff, and faculty who would like to use a van must first complete the CCEL van certification process to be certified by CCEL to drive the vans.
-Groups may then request use of the CCEL vans through the CCEL Van Reservation Form at least three business days in advance of your event to allow adequate time for processing.
-For trips under 50 miles round-trip, van usage fees cover gas and maintenance fees and will be billed to the organization or department.
+CWRU students, staff, and faculty who would like to use a van must have a member of their group be certified by CCEL to drive the vans.
+Groups may then request use of the CCEL vans through the CCEL Van Reservation Form at least three business days in advance of your requested date to allow adequate time for processing.
+For trips under 50 miles round-trip, van usage rates cover gas and maintenance fees and will be billed to the organization or department.

 If you have questions about van usage or regulations, please contact the Center for Civic Engagement & Learning at firstname.lastname@example.org.